Introduction to synchrotron radiation energy loss

 - No beam dynamics model: energy spread, emittance, damping, quantum excitation, and RF bucket constraints are outside the scope of this page.

 That does not make the calculator weak.
-It simply defines what kind of question it answers well.
+It simply defines what kind of question it answers best.
 For early-stage design, quick checking, or teaching, the approximation is often exactly the right level of detail.
 For engineering sign-off, you would move to a full accelerator model and facility-specific parameters.

-How to interpret the results
+How to interpret synchrotron loss results

 It is also worth remembering what the result does not mean.
 The total radiated power is not the same as the wall-plug power of the accelerator.
 Real RF systems have amplifier losses, control overhead, and, in superconducting systems, cryogenic loads.
 So the facility power drawn from the grid can be significantly larger than the beam-radiated power computed here.
 Still, the beam-radiated power is a very important baseline because it anchors the rest of the power chain.